Cheltenham Festival: Native River romps to Gold Cup success

 The 5-1 chance gave Dorset trainer Colin Tizzard his first victory in the race after some spectacular jumping under champion jockey Richard Johnson.

-Favourite Might Bite (4-1), seeking an historic Cheltenham Festival treble for trainer Nicky Henderson, was a gallant runner-up, beaten by four and a half lengths.
+Favourite Might Bite (4-1), seeking a historic Cheltenham Festival treble for trainer Nicky Henderson, was a gallant runner-up, beaten by four and a half lengths.

 Anibale Fly (33-1) finished third ahead of Road To Respect and Djakadam.

-But the race was all about the memorable battle between last year's third-placed horse Native River and the King George VI Chase winner Might Bite.
+But the race was all about the memorable battle between last year's third-placed horse Native River and King George VI Chase winner Might Bite.

 The pair led from the front, roared on by a sell-out 70,000 crowd, and went toe-to-toe over 22 fences and three and a quarter miles in soft ground, with none of their rivals posing a serious challenge.